exercism/elixir/exercises/concept/log-level/.docs/instructions.md

 Implement the `LogLevel.alert_recipient/2` function to determine to whom the alert needs to be sent.
 The function should take an integer code and a boolean flag telling you if the log comes from a legacy app, and return the name of the recipient as an atom.

 Use the `LogLevel.to_label/2` function from the previous task.
 If the log label is _error_ or _fatal_, send the alert to the _ops_ team.
 If you receive a log with an _unknown_ label from a legacy system, send the alert to the _dev1_ team, other unknown labels should be sent to the _dev2_ team.
-All other log labels can be safely ignored.
+All other log labels can be safely ignored by returning _false_.

 ```elixir
 LogLevel.alert_recipient(-1, true)